 - What conditions are my puppy at risk for?: Certain breeds of dogs are inherently prone to certain conditions.
 For example, cocker spaniels often get ear infections and Labs are prone to weight gain.
 Depending on their health risk, your vet may also recommend certain plans for pet insurance.

-By working closely with your veterinary care provider and selecting the best plans for dog insurance, you can take charge of your dog’s health from the beginning of their life.
+By working closely with your veterinary care provider you can take charge of your dog’s health from the beginning of their life.
 Your efforts will pay off when your pooch lives a happy and long life.